 As leaders focus on creating a more agile work environment, they're seeking more flexibility in the spaces they lease and how they maintain them.
 That may include more employees working remotely, the use of coworking spaces and fluctuating space utilization.
-Facility managers need to be able to adapt to meet real-time demands, and outsourcing can help.
+Facility managers need to be able to equip facility management skills and adapt to meet real-time demands, and outsourcing can help.
 Here are a few potential benefits to outsourcing facilities management, as well as possible drawbacks.

 The best facilities management providers act as an extension of your own team.
 They typically have specialized training and the processes and technology in place to meet your needs efficiently—sometimes faster than your in-house team, who are accustomed to being the "Jacks" and "Jills" of all trades.

 If your facilities team is already stretched thin and your company is expanding to a new region, it might make more sense to outsource the maintenance of the new locations to a nearby vendor, rather than hiring more in-house team members or redistributing them.

 Today's employees and tenants expect more than just clean restrooms and adequate lighting.
 They've become accustomed to workplace amenities like standing desks, outdoor spaces, fitness centers, better on-site dining options and even convenience services like dry-cleaning or package drop-off and pickup.
 These amenities can enhance the employee experience, but they also add to your team's workload.
 Outsourcing some of these services allows your in-house team to stay focused on other priorities.
 It also makes it easier to test services and amenities at just one or two locations before rolling them out to the rest of your organization.